decidables/decidables/sites/detectable/src/sdt.md

 ## Calculating hit and false alarm rates from sensitivity and bias

-According to SDT, the measurement of evidence on each trial is stochastically sampled from the distributions.
+According to SDT, the measurement of evidence on each trial is stochastically sampled from the :key[noise distribution] or the :key[signal-plus-noise distribution].
 In the examples above, we simulated a small number of trials by pseudo-random sampling and calculated a :key[hit rate] and :key[false alarm rate] from the results, just as we did when you were the participant.
-The results are fairly noisy, since we have a small sample.
+The results are fairly unreliable, since we have a small sample.
 However, since SDT specifies the distributions and we have specified the model parameters, we can calculate the *exact* rates predicted by the theory if we were collecting data from an *infinite* number of trials.

-As suggested by the way the distributions are color-coded based on outcomes in the graph above, the :key[hit rate] is the proportion of the signal-plus-noise distribution above the threshold.
+As suggested by the way the distributions are color-coded based on outcomes in the graph above, the :key[hit rate] is the proportion of the :key[signal-plus-noise distribution] above the threshold.
 Using the cumulative distribution function of the normal distribution, <span class="math-greek">Φ</span>, we can calculate it from :key[d′] and :key[c]:

 <sdt-equation-dc2hr></sdt-equation-dc2hr>

 <sdt-equation-dc2hr numeric interactive d="0" c="0"></sdt-equation-dc2hr>

-Similarly, the :key[false alarm rate] is the proportion of the noise distribution above the threshold.
+Similarly, the :key[false alarm rate] is the proportion of the :key[noise distribution] above the threshold.
 It can also be calculated from :key[d′] and :key[c]:

 <sdt-equation-dc2far></sdt-equation-dc2far>